 Please know that you should NEVER pay to be featured on a curated content account.
 If someone ever offers you a feature in return for $X, run, Forrest, run!
 Almost all the accounts I’ve seen that are charging for features don’t have legit followers.

-“Suggestions for you” is the little list of users that it suggests for you when you follow a new account.
+“Suggestions for you” is the little list of users that Instagram suggests for you when you follow a new account.
 Go do it now and see what it recommends.
 Follow a smaller account and it will recommend you follow your Facebook friends.
 But, if you go and follow a larger account it will give you recommendations that are similar to that account.

 Instagram hasn’t spilled the beans on how you can get into this spot.
 But, I’ve been there and it’s freaking awesome.
 My story goes something like this…

-A while ago, I noticed my following was increasing by around 200 followers a day – even on days when I wasn’t posting anything.
+On my personal Instagram account, I noticed my following was increasing by around 200 followers a day – even on days when I wasn’t posting anything.
 I got SUPER curious as to where all these followers were coming from, so I reached out and messaged a few of them to ask how they’d found me.
 Turns out that my account had made it to number one of “Suggestions for you” section of a rather large (300k+) account in my niche.
 Anyone who followed this account was shown my account as a recommendation, and they followed me straight away.

 How did I get there?
 I still don’t 100% know, but my best guess is that we shared a lot of similar followers.
 I had been consistently engaging with people in this niche for around 1-2 hours a day for about 6 months.
 It was a long, hard slog.
 But, it paid off as most of our sales came from Instagram and I didn’t want to risk damaging the brand by using an automation tool.